This section contains information on how to add or customize the feature classes and filters available in PyRadiomics.

 [Name] represents the unique name for the image type,

-which is also used to identify the filter during extraction.
-The input of a filter is fixed and consists of the
+which is also used to identify the image type during extraction.
+The input of a image type function is fixed and

 inputImage, a SimpleITK Image object of the original image and